rsuela/apitest-python/README.md

 Run the following commands to install the necessary Python modules to run the script.
  ```
- # In-case pip module is not installed
+ # In case pip module is not installed
  easy_install pip

  cd apitest-python